Spectral properties of Toeplitz operators with harmonic function symbols on the Bergman space: The kernels of and the connectedness of

 \section{The kernels of $T_{\overline{q} + p}$ and the connectedness of $\sigma~(T_{\overline{q} + p})$}

 By using the methods of difference equations and differential equations, the kernels and the spectra of certain Toeplitz operators on $L^2_a({\mathbb D})$ are characterized.
-We first introduce the following theorem, which describes injective Toeplitz operators with harmonic polynomial symbols of the form $\varphi = \overline{q}+ p$, $p$ and $q$ being polynomials in $z$.
+We first introduce the following theorem, which describes injective Toeplitz operators with harmonic polynomial symbols of the form $\varphi = \overline{q}+ p$, where $p$ and $q$ are two analytic polynomials.

 For convenience, we write throughout this section.
-We say that a polynomial is \emph{Poincar\'{e}} if its zeros have distinct modules.
+We say that a polynomial satisfies \emph{Poincar\'{e} condition} if its zeros have distinct moduli.